Textualize/textual/docs/blog/posts/better-sleep-on-windows.md

 This limit appears holds true for all async primitives on Windows.
 If you wait for something with a timeout, it will return on a multiple of 15 milliseconds.
 Fortunately there is work in the CPython pipeline to make this more accurate.
 Thanks to [Steve Dower](https://twitter.com/zooba) for pointing this out.

-This lack of accuracy in the timer meant that timer events were created at a far slower rate that intended.
+This lack of accuracy in the timer meant that timer events were created at a far slower rate than intended.
 Animation was slower because Textual was waiting too long between updates.

 Once I had figured that out, I needed an alternative to `asyncio.sleep` for Textual's Timer class.
 And I found one.
 The following version of `sleep` is accurate to well within 1%: